Coloey/learngit/readme.txt

 Creating a new branch is quick and simple.
 Creating a new branch is quick
 Git is a distributed version control system.
-Git is free sofeware distributed under the GPL
+Git is a free software distributed under GPL.
 Git has a mutable index called stage. git tracks changes of files.
 Creating a new branch is quick&simple.